 When should you suspect a Foreign Animal Disease?

-- Pigs with severe systemic illness; morbidity high, or low and increasing (insidious).
-History and gross necropsy may be most useful.
+|Swine||Severe systemic illness; morbidity high, or low and increasing (insidious).
+History and gross necropsy may be useful.||

-- Several bred mares return to heat with mucopurulent vaginal discharge; cultures are negative||
+|Equine||Several bred mares return to heat with mucopurulent vaginal discharge; cultures are negative||

-- depression, neurological signs, head edema, diarrhea, variable morbidity and mortality, hemorrhagic enteritis—consider Newcastle disease, highly pathogenic avian influenza (HPAI), possibly fowl typhoid
+|Avian||Depression, neurological signs, head edema, diarrhea, variable morbidity and mortality, hemorrhagic enteritis, drop in egg production||

 The Practitioner's Role

-Veterinarians are required by law (see Health of Animals Act Sec.
-5 (1)(2)) to immediately notify the District Veterinarian of reasonable suspicion of any serious FAD, regardless of whether it is reportable.
+- Veterinarians are required by law (see Health of Animals Act Sec.
+5 (1)(2)) to immediately notify the District Veterinarian of the suspicion of a reportable disease.